Sathy Road

 Sathy Road, (NH 209) is a congested arterial road in city of Coimbatore, Tamil Nadu, India.
-It is a part of National Highway 209 between Coimbatore and Bengaluru.
+It is a part of National Highway 209 [National Highway 948] between Coimbatore and Bengaluru.
 This road runs for about 7 kilometers starting exactly from the GP Signal, Gandhipuram up to the northern suburb of Saravanampatti.
 It is 10 m wide in most stretches.

+It was originally known as Sathyamangalam Road.
+The road starts at Cross cut Road intersection where it meets with Bharathiyar Road and Dr.Nanjappa road in Gandhipuram, Coimbatore, Tamilnadu.

+It is a part of the National highway 948 (Previously referred as National Highway 209) which is one of the routes that connect Tamilnadu with Karnataka.
+Reference Ministry of Road Transport and Highways, India.
+It is certainly longer than 7 Km(s)Sathyamangalam given that the road network is expanding.